-We are, however, pleased to announce that we will be extending your 2020 membership into 2021.
-That means that if you have paid your annual subscription for 2020, you won't have to pay again next year.
+(Also a reminder that if you have paid your annual subscription for 2020, you won't have to pay again this year.)

 Are you 50+ and retired or semi-retired?